msaari/relevanssi/readme.txt

 == Changelog ==
 = 4.14.0 =
 * Minor fix: In some languages, iOS uses „“ for quotes.
 Relevanssi now understands those for the phrase operator.
+* Minor fix: Stops Relevanssi from blocking the admin search for WooCommerce coupons and other WooCommerce custom post types.

 = 4.13.3.1 =